 We have established clear lines of accountability, training and advice to support the process of child protection and individual staff within that process.
 In this school, any individual can contact the Designated Safeguarding Lead (DSL) or their Deputy (DDSL) if they have concerns about a child or young person.
-The DSL is Melanie Walker and the DDSL is Louise Hannan.
-There is a nominated safeguarding governor, Corrinne Kinge, who will take leadership responsibility for safeguarding.
+The DSL is Louise Hannan the DDSL's are Melanie Walker and Pete West.
+There is a nominated safeguarding governor, Kathryn Sloane, who will take leadership responsibility for safeguarding.
 The Chair of Governors Alison Collier will receive reports of allegations against the headteacher and act on the behalf of the governing body.

-As an employer we follow safer recruitment guidance as set out in KCSiE 2021.
+As an employer we follow safer recruitment guidance as set out in KCSiE 2023 including informing shortlisted candidates that online searches will be carried out.